eminently/chopsticks/README.md

 Also post-fork, you will be able to only process your transaction to every chains:
 - using coins acquired (UTXO) pre-fork if hashing-based replay protection is added
-- which does not use new `OP_CODES that were not exiting pre-fork and are not universally implemented post-fork.
-In this case, the API will only be able to push your transaction on some of the nodes.
+- or future spendable output which does not use new opcodes that were not existing pre-fork and are not universally implemented post-fork.
+In this case, the API will only be able to push your transaction to some of the nodes.

 ##### Response